Just coexistence through democracy education

 Attacks on our democracy through fake news, disinformation and extremist movements are increasingly taking place on the Internet.
 In social networks, messenger groups and online forums, extremist attitudes thrive and find followers.
 Online, children and young people thus also come into contact with extremist ideologies.
 At the same time, they can actively live democracy and participation online.
 For example, by participating in online discussions and voting.
-So on the one hand, children and young people must be aware of the dangers to democracy on the Internet and deal competently with news.
+So on the one hand, young people need to be aware of the dangers to democracy on the Internet and deal competently with news.
 On the other hand, they need to be excited about the many opportunities for democratic participation.
-On this page, we present klicksafe offers to help you with this.
+On this page, we present klicksafe offers that can help with democracy education.

 Fake news, conspiracy theories, disinformation campaigns and the global rise of right-wing populist parties make this very clear.
 Our democratic achievements cannot be taken for granted.
 They must be cherished and protected.
 Islamist attacks and extremist propaganda are also ways of shaking our Western democracies.
 In addition, there has been a high level of group-related misanthropy from the center of our German society for years - for example, against refugees.
-The fact that democracy must be defended again and again is also shown by censorship and the increasing persecution of human rights activists worldwide.
+The fact that democracy must be defended again and again and that democracy education is important is also shown by censorship and the increasing persecution of human rights activists worldwide.

 Our teaching material #fitfordemocracy addresses these problems and aims to empower young people. #fitfordemocracy is a station work for the classroom that is intended to reach young people in their lifeworld and take them along.
 At various stations - in analogy to a real gym - topics and situations are addressed that young people encounter in analog and digital life.
 Creativity and wit are used to convey the joy of democracy and community.